gplepage/corrfitter/doc/html/_sources/corrfitter.txt

 move from one plot to the next press "n" on the keyboard; to move to a previous plot press "p"; to quit the plots press "q".

+We now look at each other major routine in turn.

 a) make_data
 ________________
 Method ``make_data('example.data')`` reads in the Monte Carlo data, averages